Estimated duration

 Call for papers

 The VII Symposium of Folk Music Researchers envisages the role of folk music education in building sustainable futures.
 The need to create visions is based, among other things, on the UNESCO Framework for Culture and Arts Education (2024), which strongly emphasises the role of arts education in addressing sustainability challenges.
-According to UNESCO, arts education, including popular music education, should be built on aspects of cultural and social sustainability in particular, but with ecological sustainability as a boundary condition.
+According to UNESCO, arts education, including folk music education, should be built on aspects of cultural and social sustainability in particular, but with ecological sustainability as a boundary condition.

 Culturally sustainable education involves, among other things, a holistic view of sustainability, support for cultural identities and the future-oriented safeguarding and enabling of cultural rights.
 Social sustainability encompasses the objectives of equality, inclusion, and the well-being of individuals and communities, as well as safeguarding fundamental rights and basic conditions for a good life that are passed down from one generation to the next.